quii/learn-go-with-tests/pointers/readme.md

 - Useful for adding more domain specific meaning to values
 - Can let you implement interfaces

-Pointers and errors are an everyday concept in writing Go that you need to get comfortable with.
-Thankfully the compiler will usually help you out if you do something wrong, just take your time and read the error.
+Pointers and errors are a big part of writing Go that you need to get comfortable with.
+Thankfully the compiler will _usually_ help you out if you do something wrong, just take your time and read the error.